-ExxonMobil3 and American Electric Power Company.4 Thus far, these US cases have been without success because the suits were dismissed by the US courts on the grounds that regulating GHG emissions is a political issue rather than a legal one, and must be resolved by the legislative and executive branches of government.
+ExxonMobil3 and American Electric Power Company.4 Thus far, these US cases have been without success because the suits were dismissed by the US courts on the grounds that regulating GHG emissions is a political issue rather than a legal one, and must be resolved by the legislator and the executive branch.

 Climate change litigation against political institutions, on the other hand, has mainly relied on administrative environmental and planning law and not on private (tort) law.
-Some of these administrative cases have been successful, such as the Australian case Gray v The Minister of Planning,5 in which it was held that the GHG impacts of burning coal had to be taken into account in the environmental impact assessment of a proposed coal mine in New South Wales, and most notably the case of Massachusetts v Environmental Protection Agency in the United States, in which 12 states and several cities successfully brought suit against the EPA to force the federal agency to regulate GHGs as air pollutants.6
+Some of these administrative cases have been successful, such as the Australian case Gray v the Minister of Planning,5 in which it was held that the GHG impacts of burning coal had to be taken into account in the environmental impact assessment of a proposed coal mine in New South Wales, and most notably the case of Massachusetts v Environmental Protection Agency in the United States, in which 12 states and several cities